oSharpey/cyber-obsidian/year-2/HBCS/CW1.md

 Usage scenarios
 - Sharing login information with trusted contacts
 - Automatically auto-filling a passwords and card information into a website
-- Configuring TFA for the password manager to protect your account
+- Configuring 2FA for the password manager to protect your account

 Threat Scenarios
-- A user falling for a phishingthe  attack and having the password manager autofill passwords and/or card information
+- A user falling for a phishing attack and having the password manager auto-fill passwords and/or card information
 - Having passwords synced over multiple devices increases the possibility of having a password compromised - more devices you can leave unlocked
 - A user choosing a weak easy to remember master password that is easily found in a wordlist